-(2) Includes 856,103 shares subject to RSU and performance unit awards (at the maximum level of performance) and 12,203 shares issuable upon vesting of outstanding dividend equivalents earned on unvested RSU awards.
+(2) Includes 922,354 shares subject to RSU and performance unit awards (at the maximum level of performance) and 18,311 shares issuable upon vesting of outstanding dividend equivalents earned on unvested RSU awards.

-(3) Represents the weighted average exercise price of outstanding stock options.
-Does not take into consideration the shares issuable upon vesting of outstanding RSUs and performance units, which have no exercise price.

-(4) Represents shares available for issuance under the 2015 Plan.
+- (3) Represents the weighted average exercise price of outstanding stock options.
+Does not take into consideration the shares issuable upon vesting of outstanding RSUs and performance units, which have no exercise price. - (4) Represents shares available for issuance under the 2015 Plan.
 No shares remain available for future issuance under the 2011 Plan.
 However, to the extent outstanding stock options under the 2011 Plan are forfeited or lapse unexercised, the shares of common stock subject to such stock options will be available for future issuance under the 2015 Plan.
-As of December 31, 2020, 411,080 shares that were previously subject to stock options or RSUs outstanding under the 2011 Plan were forfeited or lapsed and are now included in the number of shares available for issuance under the 2015 Plan.
+As of December 31, 2021, 411,080 shares that were previously subject to stock options or RSUs outstanding under the 2011 Plan were forfeited or lapsed and are now included in the number of shares available for issuance under the 2015 Plan.

-Stockholder Proposals at 2022 Annual Meeting
+Stockholder Proposals at 2023 Annual Meeting

-Stockholder proposals to be considered for inclusion in the proxy statement and form of proxy card relating to the 2022 annual meeting of stockholders must be received no later than November 26, 2021.
+Stockholder proposals to be considered for inclusion in the proxy statement and form of proxy card relating to the 2023 annual meeting of stockholders must be received no later than November 25, 2022.
 In addition, all proposals will need to comply with Rule 14a-8 of the Exchange Act, which lists the requirements for the inclusion of stockholder proposals in company-sponsored proxy materials.
-Stockholder proposals must be delivered to our General Counsel and Secretary by mail at One Allison Way, Indianapolis, Indiana 46222.
+Stockholder proposals must be delivered to our Secretary by mail at One Allison Way, Indianapolis, Indiana 46222.

-Notice of any director nomination or other proposal that a stockholder intends to present at the 2022 annual meeting of stockholders, but does not intend to have included in the proxy statement and form of proxy relating to the 2022 annual meeting of stockholders, must be delivered to our General Counsel and Secretary by mail at One Allison Way, Indianapolis, Indiana 46222 not earlier than January 5, 2022 and not later than 5:00 p.m.
-Eastern Time on February 4, 2022.
-In addition, the notice must set forth the information required by our Bylaws with respect to each director nomination or other proposal that a stockholder intends to present at the 2022 annual meeting of stockholders.
+Notice of any director nomination or other proposal that a stockholder intends to present at the 2023 annual meeting of stockholders, but does not intend to have included in the proxy statement and form of proxy relating to the 2023 annual meeting of stockholders, must be delivered to our Secretary by mail at One Allison Way, Indianapolis, Indiana 46222 not earlier than January 4, 2023 and not later than 5:00 p.m.
+Eastern Time on February 3, 2023.
+The notice also must set forth the information required by our Bylaws with respect to each director nomination or other proposal that a stockholder intends to present at the 2023 annual meeting of stockholders.
+In addition, to comply with the universal proxy rules (once effective), stockholders who intend to solicit proxies in support of director nominees other than our nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than March 6, 2023.

 In addition, our Bylaws provide a proxy access right permitting certain of our stockholders who have beneficially owned 3% or more of our outstanding common stock continuously for at least 3 years to submit nominations via the Company's proxy materials for up to 25% of the directors then serving.
-Notice of proxy access director nominations for the 2022 annual meeting of stockholders must be delivered to our General Counsel and Secretary by mail at One Allison Way, Indianapolis, Indiana 46222 not earlier than October 27, 2021 and not later than November 26, 2021.
-In addition, the notice must set forth the information required by our Bylaws with respect to each proxy access director nomination that a stockholder intends to present at the 2022 annual meeting of stockholders.
+Notice of proxy access director nominations for the 2023 annual meeting of stockholders must be delivered to our Secretary by mail at One Allison Way, Indianapolis, Indiana 46222 not earlier than October 26, 2022 and not later than November 25, 2022.
+In addition, the notice must set forth the information required by our Bylaws with respect to each proxy access director nomination that a stockholder intends to present at the 2023 annual meeting of stockholders.

-A copy of the Bylaw provisions may be obtained by contacting our General Counsel and Secretary.
+A copy of the Bylaw provisions may be obtained by contacting our Secretary.